FG Receives Panel Report on Suspended NHIS Secretary - THISDAYLIVE

-The Presidential Independent Fact-finding Panel to probe the allegation of fraud against the suspended Executive Secretary of National Health Insurance Scheme (NHIS), Dr. Usman Yusuf, has submitted its report to the federal government.
+The Presidential Independent Fact-finding Panel, which probed the allegation of fraud against the suspended Executive Secretary of National Health Insurance Scheme (NHIS), Dr. Usman Yusuf, has submitted its report to the federal government.

-The panel headed by Dr. Bukar Hassan, a retired Permanent Secretary, submitted the report on Monday to the Secretary to the Government of the Federation, Boss Mustapha.
+The panel headed by Dr. Bukar Hassan, a retired Permanent Secretary, submitted the report yesterday to the Secretary to the Government of the Federation (SGF), Boss Mustapha.

 The report comprises six annexures and a main summary of the findings.
 It was submitted almost two months after the panel was inaugurated.

-Hassan disclosed that in the course of the investigation, the panel interfaced key stakeholders, including the Minister of Health Dr Isaac Adewole, Permanent Secretary Ministry of Health, Abdulaziz Mashi Abdulahi, the suspended executive secretary NHIS, the management team of the Scheme, the union leaders and the staff among others.
+Hassan disclosed that in the course of the investigation, the panel interfaced key stakeholders, including the Minister of Health, Dr. Isaac Adewole; Permanent Secretary of Ministry of Health, Abdulaziz Mashi Abdulahi; the suspended Executive Secretary NHIS, the management team of the scheme, the union leaders and the staff among others.

 He also added that the panel constituted sub teams to examine the alleged infractions against Yusuf as they related to administration, financial management and procurements, while the sub-teams also reviewed memoranda and presentations received from stakeholders.